chriistinahu/around-the-world/README.md

 `./main <AIRPORTS_FILE> <ROUTES_FILE> <SOURCE> <DEST> <LANDMARK>`

-In order to run each of the traversals individually, please follow the following order of arguments:
+In order to run each of the traversals individually, please run `make run_traversal` and follow the following order of arguments:

+`make run_traversal`

 `./run_traversal <AIRPORTS_FILE> <ROUTES_FILE> <SOURCE_ID> <DEST_ID>`

 For Landmark, there will be an extra `<LANDMARK_ID>` argument at the end.